 “I met Charlie at one of those artistic markets in Hossegor, France.
 We immediately fell in love.
 Don’t ask me why.
 You don’t need a reason to love someone.
 Now he is living in my studio full time.
 We have a very special relationship, and I regularly paint his portrait.” — Dimitri Zoellin

-Doggies is a new series by artist and world traveller Dimitri Zoellin.
+Doggies is a new series by artist and world traveler Dimitri Zoellin.
 His career of raw art — Zoellin’s term for his own inspired, informally trained, and unreserved style — continues with this bold, spiritually overflowing offering.
 Notable for its use of color and liberated form of self-expression, Doggies gives us work that is honest, playful, full of life, and, of course, raw.
 (Have a look at the “Innocent” Doggie)

 Stray Dogs as Outsider Paintings